 Dhruv asks the students if they have questions.
 “What part of the brain does it affect?” asks one student before Dhruv throws out a question of her own.
 “Is depression treatable?” she asks them.
 A handful of the students raise their hands, though somewhat tentatively.
 “All of you should have your hands up,” says Dhruv, “because depression is treatable.”
 “Can depression be cured?” she continues.

-“My message is that no one is immune from depression.”
+“MY message is that no one is immune from depression.” —Dr. Karen Swartz, ADAP founder.

 “I don’t think so,” responds a student.
 “But it can be reduced so it’s barely there, but it can’t be cured.”